 Now then, in my intro, I likened the game to ‘The Station‘ and ‘The Invisible Hours‘ both very good games in their own rights yet slightly similar.
-One is about you being assigned to check out what has happened tot he crew of a spaceship which has gone silent and the other is a murder mystery within a house back in the early 19th century.
+One is about you being assigned to check out what has happened tot he crew of a spaceship that has gone silent and the other is a murder mystery within a house back in the early 19th century.
 So how do they fit with the mechanics of Tacoma?
 Let’s start with the obvious one, The Station is almost the same plot but with a lot more puzzles.
-You’re sent to investigate the goings on within a spacecraft of some sort, only to find the truth, have your mission changed and alter it accordingly.
+You’re sent to investigate the goings-on within a spacecraft of some sort, only to find the truth, have your mission changed and alter it accordingly.
 Simple.
 But then we come to the fun mechanic which is very similar to The Invisible Hours…

 In The Invisible Hours, you are within the house of Nikola Tesla, the guy who has built a time machine under his mansion.
 The main mechanic of that game is that you are an invisible entity and you can manipulate time at will in order to rewind and forward it.
 You follow each of the seven guests around to see what they were doing at certain times and who they were with when the murders occurred.
 If you flip that then you get Tacoma.
 Tacoma has you using your futurist devices to recover holographic data of the past crew members, data with can be manipulated forwards or backwards as you follow these ghostly figures around to listen to and see all the individual stories.
 It’s almost the same, only in Tacoma, you’re the living being and the others are the entities.